96boards/website/src/content/pages/about.md

   - row: container_row
     sections:
       - component: feature_block
+        feature_block_content:
           position: right
           type: image
-        image_content_path: /assets/images/products/carbon-front-hd.jpg
+          image_content_path: ../../assets/images/products/carbon-front-hd.jpg
           title: Small
           text: >
             The 96Boards Specifications manages to pack an unexpected amount of components and features onto a small form-factor.
 This small size offers developers and makers a wide range of prototyping options when bringing a project or product to life.
   - row: container_row
     sections:
       - component: feature_block
+        feature_block_content:
           position: left
           type: image
           image_content_path: ../../assets/images/products/hikey960-hd.png
           title: Powerful
           text: >
             Industry wide, the 96Boards standard has attracted many leading chip makers and board manufacturers.
 Most SoCs which are made available for development on 96Boards are also found in currently shipping mainstream products.
 You will always find new and exciting features on every 96Boards.
   - row: container_row
     sections:
       - component: feature_block
+        feature_block_content:
           position: right
           type: image
-        image_content_path: ../../../assets/images/products/avenger96-front-sd.png
+          image_content_path: ../../assets/images/products/avenger96-front-sd.png
           title: Reliable
           text: >
             Most 96Boards are released with a production plan in mind.
 The chips used on 96Boards are an ideal option for product development.
 Most chip makers who choose 96Boards will guarantee the availability of their chips over the long term.
 This allows for interruption-free development of a project and/or product.
 The availability of your 96Boards SoC (and/or SoM equivalent) will allow you to, much more easily, bring your product to market.
 End users can develop and test prototypes on a 96Boards device, then purchase the SoC in large quantities to use in a final product.
   - row: container_row
     sections:
       - component: feature_block
+        feature_block_content:
           position: left
           type: image
           image_content_path: ../../assets/images/products/oxalis-front-sd.jpg
           title: Versatile
           text: >
             The family of specifications allows one to choose from a wide range of functionality in a variety of form-factors, catering to different market segments and price points.
 The availability of compatible add-ons through the mezzanine ecosystem allows product designers to enhance the functionality of the board to cater to their specific application.
   - row: container_row
     sections:
       - component: feature_block
+        feature_block_content:
           position: right
           type: image
           image_content_path: ../../assets/images/products/SoM-Carrier-Board-with-Module-min.jpg
           title: Interchangeable
           text: >
             The 96Boards specification requires exposure of the various I/O interfaces on the SoCs through standard expansion connectors (High and Low speed).
 This allows any product designed on one board to be fairly portable to other boards in the same family.
   - row: container_row
     sections:
       - component: title